carrotdip/SuperStore/README.md

 ![txt](https://github.com/carrotdip/SuperStore/blob/158783c61894cfbcfa9fa54527c3f8dd3633e555/Images/stackeddiscountprofit.png)\
 There is an unsurprising negative correlation between the two variables, discount and profit, shown with the following joint plot:\
 ![txt](https://github.com/carrotdip/SuperStore/blob/158783c61894cfbcfa9fa54527c3f8dd3633e555/Images/discountprofitjp.png)\
-Although the reason these states have an ostensibly aberrant amount of discounts, it is safe to say that profitability of these states will increase with less discounts, particularly discounts greater than 0.4.
+Although the reason these states have had an ostensibly aberrant amount of discounts, it is safe to say that profitability of these states will increase with less discounts, particularly discounts greater than 0.4.
+To delve deeper into how eash

 ### Inventory Analysis
 To get a better idea of the best store catalog for SuperStore's new image, the following analysis was done on the category, sub-category, and item level.
 The BI dashboard visualization shows that the Furniture category is not performing well, as it has consistent negative values in total profits while the other categories do not share this trend.
 The following SQL query confirms this: \